invoiceninja/invoiceninja.github.io/source/docs/introduction.md

 ## Debugging problems

 If you run into any problems you can contact us directly in the app using the support icon in the bottom left corner of the screen.
-If you're using the web app you can add `?clear=true` to the URL to clear the browser's local cache.
+If you're using the web app you can add `?clear_local=true` to the URL to clear the browser's local cache.
 If you're using the mobile app it may help to uninstall the app and then re-install the app.

 <x-next url=/docs/clients>Clients</x-next>